About Yangon Myanmar

 Planning to visit other pagodas and tourist spots will require you to flag a taxi.
 There are metered taxis everywhere and you can flag them anywhere too.
 The strategy here is to make sure you have an agreement with the taxi driver on where you are going and how much before you even close the door.
 Put your haggling skills to the test when negotiating a decent price.
 I usually ask the lodge receptionist on how much is the usual taxi fare to where I’m going.
 This helps me where to start on my bargaining.

 I never attempted to take the bus around.
 Aside from boarding it and getting off from it is a death-defying stunt, the signboards are never in English so I really don’t have an idea where it’s headed.
 So take the taxi instead, it’s already cheap as it is.
 Buckle up for the ride because you will get a feel of taxi drivers’ love for racing in the streets of Yangon.

 If you do decide to rent a car while in Yangon, there is an English website that can help you.
 Be warned though, this can be an expensive option but also can be a wise decision if you are going outside Yangon and going with a group.

 Driving in Yangon is a left-hand drive.
 No sorry, right-hand drive.
 No, left.
 See for yourself when you get there because it’s both!

 Foodtrippin’ in Yangon

 There are street food stalls everywhere.
-Each maze of the street you walk along, there’s a wafting of different smells from food stall to the next.
-Each extra-large size skillet is wrapping up crepe enveloping different kinds of vegetables or concocting up samosa, Yangon’s staple and favorite pastime in a bowl of chickpeas, cabbage, and potato.
-Walking along the side streets is difficult that I decided to walk on the pavement.
+In each maze of the street you walk along, there’s a wafting of different smells from the food stall to the next.
+Each extra-large size skillet is wrapping up crepe enveloping different kinds of vegetables or concocting samosa, Yangon’s staple and favorite pastime in a bowl of chickpeas, cabbage, and potato.
+Walking along the side streets is difficult so I decided to walk on the pavement.